There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 You can pull general ideas from your blog or look at the reason for the blog’s creation in the first place.
 What problem were you trying to solve, and what solutions did you provide in your answer?

-These can create discussion starters that you can use as interactive stickers on Reels, allowing users to respond directly to the content.
+These can create discussion starters for interactive Reels stickers, allowing users to respond directly to the content.

 The sneakier use of this is that you can then follow up with a conversation or by sending the blog link to those who answer.
 Where relevant, of course, let’s not spam!